Indigenous Fellowship Programme

 How to apply?

 Fellowship applications will only be taken into consideration if they are fully completed.
-Both parts I and II must be signed and faxed or sent by regular post at the following address:
+Both parts I and II of the application form must be signed and sent by regular post at the following address:

 Office of the United Nations High Commissioner for Human Rights